-It isn’t easy to watch a loved one suffer from addiction.
-Here’s how you can help.
+It isn’t easy to watch a loved one struggle.
+Here’s how you can help a friend through drug addiction.

 It’s no secret that addiction affects more than the user, and sometimes it’s difficult to know where to start when addressing a loved one about such a sensitive topic.
 Addiction bleeds into relationships with friends and family, and love and support are vital for your friend’s healthy road to recovery.
 Here are a few ways of how you can help them with their addiction.